DanMannMann/VibeReader/README.md

-# Chrome Extension Boilerplate
+# Vibe Reader Chrome Extension

-A basic Chrome extension boilerplate with all the necessary files to get started.
+A speed reading Chrome extension that enhances your reading experience with a clean, focused interface.

 ## Structure